 Friends and Groups

-The option to add friends with whom you can exclusively share your trips also exists.
-You can even join groups around common interests, such as RV travel and National Parks, and share your trips with them.
+You can also add friends with whom you can share your trips exclusively.
+You can even join groups around shared interests, such as RV travel and National Parks, and share your trips with them.

 Broadcast

-The mobile app offers users the ability to broadcast their GPS location to friends they're connected with in the app as well as groups they've joined.
+The mobile app allows users to broadcast their GPS location to friends they've connected with within the app and groups they've joined.
 The available durations are 15 minutes, 30 minutes, one hour, and two hours.
 This function could help various members of a group geolocate one another while hiking in the same park.
-Or, it could allow solo hikers to set off on short hikes with a greater sense of safety.
+It could also allow solo hikers to set off on short hikes with a greater sense of safety.

 Marketplace

-While not currently accessible from the mobile app, there's a Marketplace to buy and sell used camping gear when you sign into the Camping.Tools website (using the same login as the app).
-In addition to items from community members, it looks like there are quite a few camping products populated from and purchasable through Amazon.com.
+While not currently accessible from the mobile app, there's a marketplace where you can buy and sell used camping gear when you sign in to Camping.Tools website (using the same login as the app).
+In addition to items from community members, some camping products are populated from and can be purchased through Amazon.com.

 Pros and Cons